keygen-sh/union_of/README.md

 joins, preloading, and eager loading, as well as through-union associations.

-This gem was extracted from [Keygen](https://keygen.sh) and is being used in production to serve millions of API requests per day.
+This gem was extracted from [Keygen](https://keygen.sh) and is being used in production to serve millions of API requests per day, performantly querying tables with millions and millions of rows.

 Sponsored by: